 Objects are available for study subject to museum policies and procedures.
 For more information email the Museum Registrar/Collections Curator, call 270-745-6260, or write Museum Registrar, The Kentucky Museum, Western Kentucky University, 1906 College Heights Blvd. #11092, Bowling Green, KY 42101-11092.
 Prior appointment is required.

 Objects featured on this web page may not be on exhibit.
 To learn more about what is currently on display, link to our exhibit pages.

 The Archaeology Collection numbers approximately 70,000 pieces and consists chiefly of lithic materials such as projectile points, scrapers, hoes, axes, celts, gorgets, mortars and pestles.
 Major collections include the William Hodgen Collection and Paul McLure Collection.

 The Art Collection consists of more than 1000 works.
-Kentucky artists in the collection include Matthew Harris Jouett, Clement Reeves Edwards, Harlan Hubbard, Alphonse and Juliette Desport, Harvey Joiner, Sarah Gaines Peyton, and Ivan Wilson.
+Kentucky artists in the collection include Matthew Harris Jouett, Clement Reeves Edwards, Harlan Hubbard, Alphonse and Juliette Desport, Harvey Joiner, Sarah Gaines Peyton, Ivan Wilson and Joe Downing.